 Marie Opsahl Lister

-Marie graduated from the University of Minnesota in 2012 with a Masters of Education and a teaching license in Early Childhood and Early Childhood Special Education.
-She is a teacher at the Shirley G. Moore Laboratory School at the University of Minnesota and an assistant to Dr. Ann Masten.
-Marie is passionate about supporting the social and emotional development of young children and helping families navigate early development.
-She is interested in pulling apart the systemic disparities that contribute to the “achievement gap” and helping families and communities access the resources they need to ensure that quality early childhood education is accessible to all.
-Marie has experience designing and implementing Executive Function based interventions with Dr. Ann Masten, Dr. Stephanie Carlson, and Dr. Phil Zelazo.
-She has designed and implemented Executive Function kindergarten readiness curricula and created and led a variety of professional development trainings on Executive Function, Play and Nature Based Learning.
+Marie Opsahl Lister graduated from the University of Minnesota in 2012 with a Masters of Education and a teaching license in Early Childhood and Early Childhood Special Education.
+Marie is an instructor in the Early Childhood Education Program and a preschool teacher at the Shirley G. Moore Laboratory School.
+She has experience designing and implementing Executive Function based interventions with Dr. Ann Masten, Dr. Stephanie Carlson, and Dr. Phil Zelazo.
+She has designed and implemented Executive Function kindergarten readiness curricula and created and led a variety of professional development trainings on Executive Function, Play, and Nature Based Learning.

 There is no required textbook for this course.
 All of the readings will be posted to the course website.